BanZ-Development/RenderResponse/README.md

 # Render Response

-RenderResponse is a open source vanilla javascript library that gives you tools to render things like a list, paragraph, embedded paragraph link, and link lists.
+RenderResponse is a open source vanilla javascript library that gives you tools to render things like a list, paragraph, embedded paragraph link, and link lists. **Uses JavaScript ES6**

 #### Created by Lucky
 [Lucky's GitHub](https://github.com/Raidlucky) |